codegirls/materials/section/text_editor_tutorial.md

         </div>

 * First thing you notice: Colors!
 This is called *syntax highlightling* and is one very cool (and useful) feature.
-Depending which language you are using, your editor highlights tags, elements and the different attributes.
-Syntax highlighting faciliates working with code:
+Depending which language you are using, your editor highlights tags, elements and attributes in different colors and faciliates working with code:
 	- Better Display of code structure
 	- Easy to spot errors or missing bits
 	- comments are "faded out"
 	- Highlighting does not affect the text - for human eyes only
 	- Improved code readability
 	- Brace matching
+*Take a look at your code.
+Play around a bit: Remove a brace or an attribute.
+See if and what is changing.